carpentries/github-skills/episodes/collaborating_newcomers.md

     - **lesson title**
     - **lesson description**
     - **information about how to use the project** - this might be a link to the rendered version of the lesson or to further documentation, or installation instructions and some examples of usage
-    - **list of maintainers** - let people know who is responsible for the project and how to contact them
+    - **list of current maintainers** - let people know who is responsible for the project and how to contact them
-    - **contributing information** - summarise the kinds of contributions you are seeking and how to get involved, linking to the repository `CONTRIBUTING.md` file for more details
+    - **contributing information** - summarise the kinds of contributions you are (or are not) seeking and how to get involved, linking to the repository `CONTRIBUTING.md` file for more details
     - **credits/acknowledgements** - acknowledging past maintainers and others who have helped build the project and templates and resources you have used and adapted gives would-be contibutors confidence that their efforts will be credited too
     - **citation** - tell people how they should cite your project.
 This could be a sumamry of the detailed information you provide in a separate `CITATION.cff` file (see below)
     - **license** - summarise the licensing terms of the project, linking to the project's full license file (see below).